 Plastic remains one of the most popular materials used in creating a large number of consumer products.
 The potential uses of this material continue to expand into different industries.
 Likewise, we can’t ignore the expansion in the number of techniques for this material.
 Therefore, the need for this compression molding vs injection molding comparison.

 Molding is one of the commonest manufacturing processing involving materials like plastic, rubber, and similar polymers.
 However, it is essential to note that not all molding processes are the same.
 For instance, injection and compression molding involve contrasting methods.
 Both of these techniques have their unique features and benefits.

 In most cases, the specifications of an application often determine what type of process is best for the product.
-So, what is the difference between compression molding and injection molding?
+So, what is the difference between compression vs injection molding?
 Let’s dive right into it!

 What is Injection Molding?

 Injection molding is a process that involves the use of an ‘injection’ technology.
 The term “injection molding” is due to the procedure which generally involves injecting the raw material into the mold cavity.

 During the injection molding process, the material is being fed into the hopper by a screw.
 The heating process follows, and then injection into the mold cavity.
 The heated material cools and sets in the shape of the mold cavity.

 This method offers many benefits in terms of production.
 It is the best choice for creating complex and intricate parts while also working well with large production runs.
 If you want consistency, accuracy, and versatility in your work, then injection molding is your best pick.